thirdweb-dev/go-sdk/README.md

 ### Signing Transactions

 > :warning: Never commit private keys to file tracking history, or your account could be compromised.
-Make sure to add `.env` to your `.gitignore` file.

 Meanwhile, if you want to use write functions as well and connect a signer, you can use the following setup: